FAQ

 What costs does a commitment include?

-• Members of the associations pay a fee of 450 CHF excl.
-VAT per year.
+*Members from Sector A who are already members of the amfori, Swiss Fair Trade or Swiss Textiles associations pay a fee of CHF 450 excluding VAT per year.

 What happens when goals cannot be met?

-Do I have to commit to all four goals at once or can I choose individual ones?
+Do I have to commit to all four targets at once or can I choose individual ones?

 I am a trade/retail company with a private label brand.
 Do I have to meet the targets for the purchased brands as well?

-Trade/retail companies with a private label have the possibility to commit also only with theprivate label.
-When communicating the commitment, however, this must be clearly evident to consumers at all times..
+Retail companies with a private label have the option of committing only to their own brand.
+When communicating the commitment, however, this must be clearly visible to consumers at all times.
 In the longer term, however, strategic sustainability priorities must also be targeted for the purchased brands and these must be communicated in the sustainability strategy.

 I am a public procurer and cannot establish long-term suppliers due to project tenders.
 Can I still commit to the goals?
 If yes, how?

 Yes.
-When a public procurement agency can prove that long-term partnerships are not possible, the target can be adjusted.
+If a public procurement organisation can prove that long-term partnerships are not possible, the target can be adjusted.

 There are no standards that go beyond "tier 1".
 How can I control the entire supply chain?

-The control of the entire supply chain is an evolutionary process that will be supported in the coming years by the developments currently taking place in digital tools and data set standards.
-Initially, it may be sufficient to work with standards for tier 1 and then work from tier 1 further into the supply chain on a risk-based basis.
+Controlling the entire supply chain is a development process that will be supported over the next few years by the current developments in digital tools and data record standards.
+Initially, it may be sufficient to work with standards for ‘tier 1’ and then work from ‘tier 1’ further into the supply chain on a risk-based basis.

 For a socially and environmentally sustainable textile industry, binding, legal rules and targets for all actors are needed.
-However, the STS 2030 program is based on a voluntary commitment.
+However, the STS initiative is based on a voluntary commitment.
 Is that enough?

-STS 2030 has compiled clear goals and measures in the roadmap and thus seeks to drive change.
+STS has compiled clear targets and measures in its roadmap and is attempting to drive change forward in this way.
 We are convinced that this can also come from the industry and not just from politics.

 How does the program prevent greenwashing?

-Committed actors are committed to achieving the STS 2030 goals and measures and are working to implement them.
+The members are committed to achieving the targets and measures set by STS and are working to implement them.
 The timeframes for achieving the measures are listed transparently in the roadmap.
-If no or insufficient measures are taken, the obligated actors are excluded from the program.

 For external communication, we issue guidelines to the committed actors and monitor their implementation.
-For example, the STS 2030 logo may never be used on products of the committed actors.
+For example, the STS logo may never be used on products of members.